 - TAR will one day replace night vision goggles, as this technology can help soldiers in the dark.

-- It will replace the handheld GPS system that soldiers carry today to locate their positions.
+- It will replace the handheld GPS that soldiers carry today to locate their positions.

 - The eyepiece is wirelessly connected to a thermal site on the soldiers’ rifle or carbine.
 When the soldier is pointing the weapon, the image of the target, plus other details, such as the distance to the target can be seen through the eyepiece.

-For example, Jaguar Land Rover put prospective car buyers in the virtual driver’s seat of its latest models without making the visit to the dealership.
+For example, Jaguar Land Rover put prospective car buyers in the virtual driver’s seat of its latest models without visiting the dealership.
 Consumers could launch the AR capability directly from a banner ad without any need to install an app.
 Customers can see the outside view seated at the driving seat through transparent windows.

 To know how to Approach Science for UPSC Prelims, visit the linked article

 Traditionally handheld ultrasound scanners are used in reconstruction surgery for locating blood vessels, and bones.
-However, AR technology has the potential to replace ultrasound scanners as it will help in locating the blood vessels very accurately and in a shorter time span.
+However, AR technology has the potential to replace ultrasound scanners as it will help in locating the blood vessels very accurately and in a shorter period.

 Augmented Reality tools can help scientists to picture the structure of complex molecules.
 Drug developers usually work with static models.
 The AR will help the developers to step inside the molecule and see how it moves and responds to different stimuli and situations.
 This will reduce errors and reduce the years-long drug development cycle.